 Hypothyroidism can be related to heavy menstrual flow, miscarriage, and infertility in women.
 Hypothyroidism can decrease the absorption of progesterone by the body’s cells which can upset the menstrual cycle.

 Chronic constipation is a common symptom of hypothyroidism and diarrhea is common in cases of hyperthyroidism.
 These symptoms are partly due to altered metabolism but also are created by faulty digestion beginning in the stomach.
 Hypothyroidism can reduce the amount of stomach acid by its effect on the hormone gastrin.
 When too little gastrin is produced this reduces the amount of hyrdrochloric acid (HC1) or stomach acid.
 Bloating can result from not enough HC1.

 Leaky gut syndrome and gluten sensitivity are often associated with thyroid disorders.
-In our office almost 100% of thyroid patients test positive for gluten and other food allergies.
+Our thyroid patients often test positive for gluten and other food allergies.

 Fatigue can result from hypothyroidism and Hashimoto’s disease for several reasons.
 Anemia is commonly associated with these two conditions and can result in fatigue but there also impaired glucose metabolism and neurological affects that can decrease the body’s energy.

 Hello…I’m Dr. Frank Lanzisera, co-author of the thyroid book “What’s Wrong With My Thyroid?“.
 I’d like you to know that my office is a place you can come for information and help.